Joseph Toole

 Joseph Kemp Toole (May 12, 1851 – March 11, 1929) was a Democratic politician from Montana.
 He served as the first and fourth Governor of Montana.

 Biography

 Toole was born in Savannah, Missouri and attended public school in St. Joseph, Missouri.
 In 1868, he graduated from the Western Military Institute in New Castle, Kentucky with honors.
 He moved to Helena, Montana in 1870; studied law and was admitted to the bar in 1871 and commenced practice in Helena.
 Toole was district attorney of the third judicial district of Montana (1872–1876), and a member of the Montana Territorial House of Representatives (1879–1881), and member and president of the Montana Territorial Council (1881–1883).
-He married Lily Rosecrans, daughter of General William Rosecrans, in 1890 and they had three children.
+He married Lily Rosecrans, daughter of General William Rosecrans, in 1890 and they had three children, including Warren Toole.

 Career

 Toole was a delegate to the State Constitutional Convention at Helena in 1884 and 1889, and elected as a Democrat to the Forty-ninth and Fiftieth Congresses (March 4, 1885 – March 3, 1889); he did not seek renomination in 1888.

 Toole was the first Governor of Montana (the only Democrat on the ticket that year to be elected), serving from November 8, 1889, until January 1, 1893.
 He resumed practice of law in Helena.
 Toole was a delegate to the Democratic National Conventions in 1892 and 1904.

 He served as the fourth Governor of Montana from January 7, 1901, until April 1, 1908, when he resigned because of ill health.
 During his tenure, county treasurers were authorized to collect taxes on personal property, and there was legislation to ensure mine safety and mineworker protection.